2014 Travelers All-Star Curling Skins Game

 The 2014 Travelers All-Star Curling Skins Game was held on January 11 and 12 at The Fenlands Banff Recreation Centre in Banff, Alberta.
-The total purse for the event was CAD$100,000.
+The event featured a total prize purse of CAD$100,000.

 Teams

-The top ten teams in the Canadian Curling Association's rankings system in the previous year were nominated, and the top four fan voting selections for each position (skip, third, second, lead) will play in the competition.
-The players that will compete are listed as follows:
+The competition featured players selected based on fan voting from the top ten teams in the Canadian Curling Association's rankings system from the previous year.
+Fans voted for their favorite players in each position-skip, (third second and lead).
+The top four players in each category were chosen to compete in the event.

+The selected players are listed below:

 Roster

 The teams are listed in draft order by skip.
 Skips selected their teammates in a snake order, and were not allowed to choose their own teammates unless necessary.
 The draft was conducted on January 10.

 A donation was made to the Banff Community Foundation on behalf of E. J. Harnden, who was selected last among the players.

 Results

 Brad Gushue, who had last pick in the draft, was given the choice of picking his opponent in the semifinal, and Gushue chose to play Team Jeff Stoughton in the first semifinal.

 All draw times are listed in Mountain Standard Time (UTC−7).